FAQs

 Partner Ministry Residency Questions

-Partner Ministry & Job Placement Resident: Partner ministries that are in need of a children’s minister, youth minister, family minister, campus minister, or other staff person will go through CYMT’s extensive matching process to be matched with an incoming placement track resident.
-Once matched, your new resident joins your staff for their 3-year residency.
-Over 70% of our partner ministries go on to hire their resident as their full-time youth minister once they have graduated the program.
+Partner Ministry & Ministry Staffing Services: Partner ministries that need a children’s minister, youth minister, family minister, campus minister, or other staff person will go through CYMT’s extensive search and matching process.
+Once you have hired your new staff member, They participate in our Graduate or Certificate Residency program.

-Partner Ministry & Professional Education Resident: Partner ministries that have a staff member who wants to participate in the residency program will partner with CYMT through the Professional-Education track.
-We will provide your staff member the same education, training, and resources given to Placement track residents, and partner with your ministry team to provide support for your growing ministry.
+Partner Ministry & Professional Education Resident: Partner ministries with a staff member wanting to participate in the residency program will partner with CYMT through our Professional Education track, allowing your staff member to receive the same education, training, and resources.

 CYMT partners with congregations and ministries representing the theological views and diversity of mainline Protestant Christianity.
 We have partnered with mainline Protestant denominations including the United Methodist Church, Global Methodist Church, Presbyterian (PCUSA & PCA), Cumberland Presbyterian, Lutheran (ECLA), Episcopal, Disciples of Christ, American Baptist, and Cooperative Baptist Fellowship.
 Our partner seminary is Austin Presbyterian Theological Seminary.
 We gladly will discuss theological fit with other denominations or non-denominational churches or ministries.